bwqr/yelken-book/src/getting-started/running-yelken.md

 * Node.js and npm

   Yelken needs to have its application, or Admin Panel, assets built and ready before starting.
 And these assets are built with npm.
-You can install it with this command:

 ### Configuration
 Yelken requires some environment variables for its configuration.
 It is also able to load environment variables from `.env` file which needs to be located where it is run.